 "I did track and field for 13 years, from the third grade of elementary school until my third year of university.
 I was a sprinter in elementary and middle school, and in high school I focused on the 800m.
 I also skied to prepare for track and field (my best time was 1 minute 58 seconds).
 My winter track and field practice consisted of running around the school building or gymnasium.
 After that, I would carry my skis by myself almost every day and take the JR train to the ski resort.
 When I was in the fifth grade of elementary school, the ski school was abolished, so my father started skiing with me, and from then on I started to enjoy skiing.
 I also often skied with Yamanoi Zen, who now competes in technical competitions, and skiing with such good skiers made it more and more fun."

-"I was so busy with athletics and studying that I never even thought about skiing."
+"I was busy with track and field and studying, so I never even thought about doing it," he

 The fresh snow taught me the joy of skiing

-"I wanted to be a physical education teacher, so I went to the Hokkaido University of Education (Asahikawa campus) to study health and physical education.
-In my first year of university, we had a skiing class, so I borrowed my father's skis and skied for class.
-It doesn't snow in my hometown in southern Hokkaido.
-I'd always skied on slopes that felt like hard ice, but when I tried skiing on soft snow at Nayoro Piyashiri Ski Resort, I had a blast.
+"I wanted to become a physical education teacher, so I enrolled in the Health and Physical Education department at Hokkaido University of Education (Asahikawa campus).
+In my first year of university, there was a ski practical lesson, so I borrowed my father's skis and skied in class.
+It doesn't snow much in my hometown in southern Hokkaido.
+I had always skied on hard, icy slopes, but when I skied on the soft snow at Nayoro Piyashiri Ski Resort, I had so much fun.

 His friends are Chiba Yutaka and Kimura Shunta, who are the same age as him.
 Ever since he first became addicted to powder snow, they have been good partners and inspiring rivals

-※STEEP previously published an article on Yasushi Chiba and Shunta Kimura https://steep.jp/interview/47810/
+*STEEP previously published an article about Yasushi Chiba and Shunta Kimura : https://steep.jp/interview/47810/

 For a student living in an apartment far from his parents' home, backcountry skiing equipment was out of reach

-"I bought a Volkl ONE with a full rocker and a center 116 on Yahoo!
-Auctions.
-But I couldn't afford to buy touring bindings or climbing stickers.
-I bought a second-hand MSR snowshoe and climbed with my skis on my back.
-I had no problems and thought this was normal, so it was just fun.
-I had the stamina (laughs)."
+"I bought a pair of Volkl ONE skis with a full rocker and a 116mm center on Yahoo Auctions.
+But I couldn't afford touring bindings or climbing skins.
+So I bought a pair of used MSR snowshoes and carried my skis on my back while climbing.
+I didn't feel any inconvenience, and I thought this was normal, so it was just fun.
+I have plenty of stamina, after all (laughs)."

-The 800m middle distance is said to be a competition that balances cardiopulmonary function, muscle strength, and endurance.
-People who run middle distance are also good at mountain climbing.
-For Sasaki, who had been a serious middle distance runner until university, the mountains were a field where he could release his energy to his heart's content, and the only place where he could get completely exhausted.
-The first snow-capped mountain he climbed was Mount Asahi, Hokkaido's highest peak.
+The 800m middle-distance race is said to be a sport that develops cardiopulmonary function, muscle strength, and endurance in a balanced way.
+People who have done middle-distance running are strong at mountain climbing.
+For Sasaki, who had seriously done middle-distance running until university, the mountains were a field where he could release all his energy to his heart's content, and the only place where he could get completely exhausted.
+The first snow-covered mountain he climbed was Asahidake, the highest peak in Hokkaido.

 "We didn't have enough money to take the Asahidake Ropeway, so we climbed up the side of the course on snowshoes and skied down.
 Looking back, the difference in elevation was about 50m and it was a slope where you couldn't even make 10 turns, but it was a lot of fun.
 The University of Education has accommodation in the hot spring town, and if you write down your purpose as training, you can stay there for just a few hundred yen.
 My friends and I stayed there and started skiing in the morning.
 As young kids who didn't even know what a beacon was, all we had in our backpacks was a fleece and some Pocari Sweat.
 At first, I couldn't even read a topographical map, so I started thinking, ``Maybe I can ski here?'' and little by little I expanded my range of activities.
 That process was fun."